 This is the version I made a while ago.
 Oh how I loved this top until I managed to put a giant rip in it one day!

 It's meant to have a fabric frill attachment but in this print it looked like my chest was exploding.
+The fabric is a light cotton from Potters Outlet store.

 Now for a not at all summery and not very successful blouse from Burda 10/2011.